-CLI reference#
+CLI Reference#

 cx bootstrap#

-Bootstrap a fresh conda installation into the prefix.
+Bootstrap conda into the runtime install path.

 cx bootstrap [OPTIONS]